COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Relaxation techniques take practice because you need to become familiar with how your body feels when it is tense and understand how to release the tension and relax.
 Relaxation is a skill and like any skill requires practice.
 With practice it can become more automatic when you are in a stressful situation.

 Preparing a safe and relaxing birth environment is also very important to enhance the release of labour and birth hormones 1.
-For women to feel safe to birth, the birth environment should be:
+For you to feel safe to give birth, the environment should be:

 • quiet